 I am actually just about to launch my blog!
 By the time this interview goes live, and if I don’t procrastinate, it should be in its first week up and running.
 I have always loved writing, and I’ve toyed with the idea of blogging for years, but I didn’t want to just write without a clear purpose.
 After my first year of marriage, and launching my photography business, I feel that I now have valuable experiences to share with people.

-- What topics does your blog cover (in as much detail as you want)?
+- What topics does your blog cover?

 I absolutely love to travel.
 Wherever I’m at, I’m always thinking and dreaming of the next adventure so my travel experiences will be a big part of the blog.
 I’ve realized though, that as I get older and plant more roots, it gets tougher to just pick up and go.
 I have struggled with meshing my wanderlusty side, with my desire to settle and be a great wife.
 I treasure my time spent building a life with my husband, and I endeavor daily to grow in my womanhood and to be the best wife and friend to him that I possibly can.
 Since I was a kid, my greatest dream was to be a wife and mother.
 I realize that that very traditional dream is not every woman’s goal or passion, but to others who share that calling, I want to be an encouragement that creating a happy home life does not have to equate to giving up adventure.
-The main focus of my blog will be “adventures in home life,” and what it looks like to bring your own lively, adventurous spirit into the realm of creating a comfortable and happy home.
+The main focus of my blog will be “adventures in home life”, and what it looks like to bring your own lively, adventurous spirit into the realm of creating a comfortable and happy home.

 - What advice would you give someone who may want to start a blog?